Localizable Button Click Rendering via Active Lateral Force Feedback: Abstract

 \section{Abstract}

 We have developed a novel button click rendering mechanism based on active lateral force feedback.
 The effect can be localized because electroadhesion between a finger and a surface can be localized.
 Psychophysical experiments were conducted to evaluate the quality of a rendered button click, which subjects judged to be acceptable.
 Both the experiment results and the subjects' comments confirm that this button click rendering mechanism has the ability to generate a range of realistic button click sensations that could match subjects' different preferences.
 We can thus generate a button click on a flat surface without macroscopic motion of the surface in the lateral or normal direction, and we can localize this haptic effect to an individual finger.
-This mechanism is promising for touch-typing keyboard rendering.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{